groupserver/gs.profile.notify/docs/notifications.rst

 File-System-Side Notifications
 ==============================

 As we rebuild each subsystem, we move its notifications to the file system, from the ZMI.
 The file-system-side notifications work like Web pages.
 The notification system renders two pages — an HTML page and a plain-text version of the same message — and places them in an email message.
-All of the new fine-system-side notifications use ``gs.profile.notify.sender.MessageSender`` to send the message.
+All of the new fine-system-side notifications use :class:`gs.profile.notify.sender.MessageSender` to send the message.

 Cannot Post
 -----------